otaviojava/money-api-book/en/chapter2_3_1.md

 #### RoundedMoney Factory methods

 In the following example, we show some static factory methods that could be used instantiate `RoundedMoney`.
-One of the overloads expects a `MonetaryOperator` which is used as a “*rounding agent*”.
+One of the overloads expects a `MonetaryOperator` that is used as a “*rounding agent*”.
 Keep in mind that rounding is what`RoundedMoney` provides.

 ```java